 I have serious doubts and hear my mother’s voice supplanting my own thoughts prepping me for the worst.
-I hear her wisdom in my head now, as I'm suspended off the ground, a few inches in the air at times, held up by the intense weight of the bodies lifting me up.
-She shouted her instructions at me as we pulled back out the driveway, “Use the buddy system, stay away from the crowds, and for god sake don’t take anything from strangers!”
-Its the 'crowd' part I find haunting as it pushes my fifteen year old frame up against these intoxicated strangers.
-The former excitement and anticipation of hearing Livin’ on a Prayer quickly disintegrates into anxiety.
+I hear her wisdom in my head now, as I’m suspended off the ground, a few inches in the air at times, held up by the intense weight of the bodies lifting me up.
+She shouted her instructions at me as we pulled back out the driveway, “Use the buddy system, stay away from the crowds, and for god’s sake don’t take anything from strangers!”
+It’s the ‘crowd’ part I find haunting as it pushes my fifteen-year-old frame-up against these intoxicated strangers.
+The former excitement and anticipation of hearing Livin’ on a Prayer quickly disintegrate into anxiety.

 I feel unsteady as the bright afternoon light begins to fade.
 Stomach acids churn in the depths of my belly, bringing up bile and something else occurs to me, besides our physical vulnerability amongst these strangers.
 Something that will terrify the sardine-packed, mass of Bon Jovi fans weaving beside us, who have already surrendered.